 - Make sure the photographer knows how to dress appropriately for your wedding and has all the necessary equipment.
 A professional photographer should always have backup equipment to be prepared for any possible situation.

 - Figure out when you will have your wedding pictures delivered and put it in writing.
 The timeline will vary depending on the photographer’s schedule, but putting a date on paper will make sure they stick to the plan.

 Many photographers offer package deals that will gradually escalate in price as the features become more inclusive.
+Just like making a big purchase on Amazon, you get rewarded more when you buy more.
 Each photographer puts together and prices their packages differently, so finding out what is included with each is crucial to choosing what’s right for you.
 Most of the different package levels will include things like additional session hours, additional retouching labor, or even ownership rights to the negatives and proofs.
 Most wedding photographers won’t offer their negatives or proofs to the customer or they will require a substantial charge for the privilege, so make sure you figure out what their policy is on that topic.